Daniel J. Frey

 Where Are The Strong

-When the flood overwhelms our home, the water rises we ask where are the strong?
+When the flood overwhelms our home, the water rises, and we ask Where are the strong?

-Long days at the bedside of our loved one wiping away the crust from their mouths we ask where are the strong?
+Long days at the bedside of our loved ones, wiping away the crust from their mouths, we ask Where are the strong?

 Where are the strong?